buildpacks/spec/buildpack.md

 ### Purpose

-The purpose of analysis is:
-- To restore `<layers>/<layer>.toml` files that buildpacks may use to optimize the build and export phases.
+The purpose of analysis is to restore `<layers>/<layer>.toml` files that buildpacks may use to optimize the build and export phases.
-- To restore `<layers>/<layer>/` directories that are specified as cached launch layers.

 ### Process